Easy Peasy You

 Posted by Lara Schimweg on

-Prevent maskne: Reduce skin care and makeup under the mask
+Preventing maskne: Reduce skincare and makeup under the mask

-If you care about yourself and your health, then FFP2 masks are sometimes still an issue.
-The mask requirement has been abolished.
-But that doesn't mean that you no longer wear a mask in everyday life.
-The FFP2 mask or a mouth-nose mask can really irritate the skin and lead to perioral dermatitis .
-The term "maskne" has been established for this.
-A moist environment forms under the mask.
-After all, you breathe in and out regularly.
+If you care about yourself and your health, FFP2 masks are still sometimes a topic of discussion.
+While mask mandates have been lifted, that doesn't mean you should stop wearing a mask in everyday life.
+FFP2 masks, or any surgical mask, can be quite irritating to the skin and lead to perioral dermatitis .
+This condition is also known as "maskne."
+A moist environment develops under the mask, as you breathe in and out regularly.

-First of all: pimples or not, masks sometimes make sense because they protect us and those around us from corona or other diseases.
-Even if the mask is currently causing skin problems or simply annoys you, it is important for all of us.
-We should not forget that.
+First off: acne or not, masks sometimes make sense because they protect us and others from COVID-19 and other illnesses.
+Even if masks are currently causing skin problems or simply annoying, they are important for all of us.
+We shouldn't forget that.

 What is Maskne?

-The moist environment is not ideal, especially for sensitive skin.
-After all, a kind of enclosed space is created under the mask, where bacteria and fungi can easily multiply.
-This is also a wonderful climate for acne propionibacterium.
-It feels particularly comfortable in such an environment and can easily multiply.
-This is of course not good for you.
-Unfortunately, the skin also becomes particularly oily when it is under such a mask.
-This is also not beneficial if you are already prone to blemishes.
-And as if that wasn't enough: your skin heats up under the mask and your skin sweats to cool down.
-This is a problem especially for people with rosacea.
-Because the heat under the mask causes the blood vessels in the skin to dilate and the skin to redden.
-This then fuels inflammatory processes.
-You see: no matter what skin type or problem, the masks are not particularly pleasant for anyone.
+Especially for sensitive skin, the moist environment isn't ideal.
+Underneath the mask, a kind of enclosed space is created where bacteria and fungi can thrive.
+It's also a perfect breeding ground for acne-causing Propionibacterium.
+It feels particularly comfortable and multiplies easily in such an environment.
+That's obviously not good for you.
+Unfortunately, the skin also becomes even oilier when under such a mask.
+This is also detrimental if you're already prone to breakouts.
+And as if that weren't enough: your skin heats up under the mask and sweats to cool down.
+This is especially problematic for people with rosacea.
+The heat under the mask causes the blood vessels in the skin to dilate, resulting in redness.
+This, in turn, exacerbates inflammation.
+So you see: regardless of skin type or specific issue, masks aren't exactly comfortable for anyone.

-How can you soothe the skin, prevent inflammation and reduce redness or pimples and pustules?
+How can you soothe your skin, prevent inflammation, and reduce redness, pimples, and pustules?

-Here is a small helpful list to help you prevent and reduce maskne:
+Here's a short, helpful list to help you prevent and reduce maskne:

 1. Change your mask regularly

 Change your mask regularly, at least once a day, preferably more often.
-This way you won't create a breeding ground for fungi and bacteria that can lead to maskne.
+This prevents a breeding ground for fungi and bacteria that can lead to maskne.

-Wear your face mask only as much as necessary (but definitely whenever other people are around).
+Wear your face mask only as much as necessary (but definitely always when other people are nearby).

-In the morning, clean your skin only with lukewarm water.
+Cleanse your skin in the morning with lukewarm water only.
 If necessary, you can use a mild cleanser .
-Your skin is very sensitive now and you should not clean it too often or irritate it too much.
-In the evening, you should definitely clean your face with a mild cleanser to remove sweat and dirt.
+Your skin is very sensitive right now, so you shouldn't cleanse it too often or irritate it too much.
+In the evening, you should definitely cleanse your face with a mild cleanser to remove sweat and dirt.

 ← Older Post Newer Post →